 - Customizable: Employers and other decision makers can customize the plan for their group.
 Changing the co-payment cost, frame allowance and benefit frequency allows businesses to control the cost of the plan.

 - Best for Vision Plan of America is best for individuals and business owners in California.

-Direct Vision Insurance offers stand-alone plans in 41 states.
+Direct Vision Insurance offers stand-alone plans in most states.
 The company is a part of Direct Benefits, Inc. Their providers are in either the VSP network or the EyeMed network and are underwritten by Security Life.

 - Best for Direct Vision Insurance is good for individuals looking for stand-alone plans as well as insurance agents and brokers.

 EyeBenefits is a vision discount program that started in 1987 in Scottsdale, Ariz.
 The company is not an insurance company.
 It sells memberships to individuals and to companies, who can offer membership as an added benefit for their employees.
 Members receive a discount on services and products when they use an EyeBenefits’ provider.

 - Unlimited discounts: Members can use their EyeBenefits discounts as many times as they want.
 Unlike most insurance policies, EyeBenefits programs can be used for an unlimited number of optometrist appointments and pairs of eyeglasses per year.

 - Saving with insurance: Some EyeBenefits providers allow customers to use both vision insurance and EyeBenefits discounts, allowing customers to save more money.
 This policy is at the discretion of providers, and interested consumers should ask providers about their policy before making a purchase or booking an appointment.

 - LASIK: EyeBenefits members receive substantial discounts on LASIK procedures from many national providers, including QualSight, LASIK Vision Institute, National LASIK Network and more.